 Wuri Police Station 烏日警察官吏派出所 is a historic Japanese colonial era building dating back to the early 1930s.
 Located in Wūrì 烏日, Taichung 台中, it was built in a simple, subdued style with more of a nod toward Rationalism than the localized Art Deco or Baroque Revival styles commonly seen in commercial and institutional architecture of Showa period Taiwan 台灣.
 After the station was decommissioned in the late 1960s it was used for residential purposes until it was ultimately abandoned for unknown reasons.
 Historic status was announced in 2004 and officially confirmed in 2013 but restoration efforts have been stuck in the planning stage since then.
 This makes the Wuri Police Station yet another example of a neglected heritage building in Taiwan at risk of natural and manmade disaster.

 I captured these pipes snaking up the side of building in Taichung 台中 while circumambulating the Zhongying Recreational Building 中英育樂大樓 in search of another way to the forbidden upper levels.
-Since I just went to the trouble of cleaning up this photo for use on the cover for my latest house and techno mix, Heat Sync, I figured I may as well share it here as well.
 Now that I’ve looked into it this is actually the back of Cheng Ching General Hospital 澄清綜合醫院 (pinyin: Chengqing), which should explain why there’s so much going on here.
 At least it’s not a disorderly mess.

 Today I made a brief stop in Hsinchu 新竹 while returning from Taichung 台中 to my current abode in Taipei 台北.
 One of my targets for this little stopover was the former Hsinchu City Public Activity Center 新竹市民眾活動中心, something I only found out about because I’ve been following the Taiwan Ruins Research 台灣廢墟研究 group.
 Somebody (and I regret not taking note of whom) posted several photos from within the old activity center in recent weeks, noting that the city was finally starting to do something about this old space, which has spent at least the better part of the last decade acting as a “temporary” parking lot.